greggrabowski/photos/README.md

 ============ rename.sh ============

 This script reads file representing photos and create new files based on the file metadata.
-The name reflects creation date, time and camera model, which might be useful to find duplicates, ie. 2015-06-28 12_44_21 Canon_EOS_5D_Mark_III.jpg
+The name reflects creation date, time and camera model, which might be useful to find duplicates and sort files.
+An examples of renamed file below:<br />
+2015-06-28 12_44_21 Canon_EOS_5D_Mark_III.jpg<br \>
+2016-05-22 15_49_57 D5803.jpg<br \>

-Additionally files might be sorted into folders representing year and date.
+Additionally files might be sorted into folders representing year and date (-s option).
 Below an example of directory structure with the destination folders.

 SORTED<br />